go-goyave/goyave/docs_src/src/guide/advanced/helpers.md

 #### filesystem.FileExists

 Returns true if the file at the given path exists and is readable.
-Returns false if the given file is a directory
+Returns false if the given file is a directory.

 | Parameters    | Return |
 |---------------|--------|